Wular Lake: Tulbul Lock Project

-The Tulbul Lock Project (Tulbul Barrage), is an under-construction "river navigation lock-cum-water level control lock structure" at the mouth of Wular Lake the barrage structure of which is designed to be 439 ft long and 40 ft wide with maximum storage capacity of 300000 acre.ft of water.
+The Tulbul Lock Project (Tulbul Barrage or Wular Barrage or Tulbul Navigation Project), is an under-construction "river navigation lock-cum-water level control lock structure" at the mouth of Wular Lake the barrage structure of which is designed to be 439 ft long and 40 ft wide with maximum storage capacity of 300000 acre.ft of water.
 The project aims to regulate the release of water from the natural storage in the lake to maintain a minimum draught of 4.5 ft in the river up to Baramulla during the lean winter months.
-The lean season water inflows into the Wular Lake are enhanced from the Kishanganga river by the Kishanganga Hydroelectric Plant after generating electricity.
+The lean season water inflows into the Wular Lake are enhanced from the Kishanganga River by the Kishanganga Hydroelectric Plant after generating electricity.

 Other lakes, such as Manasbal Lake, Anchar Lake, Dal Lake, etc., which are not located on the Jhelum Main river, can be used similarly to Wular Lake to impound flood waters for flood protection in downstream areas, hydro electricity generation, navigation throughout the year, irrigation, municipal and industrial uses.